2023 Best Value Construction Trades Associate Degree Schools in the Southeast Region

 Out-of-state tuition fees for undergraduate students at Pierpont Community and Technical College are $12,056 per year.

-Pierpont Community and Technical College also claimed a spot on our Best Construction Trades Associate Degree Trade Schools in the Southeast Region list.
-It’s in the top 20% of all schools in this category.
+Pierpont Community and Technical College excels when it comes to quality.
+It’s ranked in the top 20% of all schools on our Best Construction Trades Associate Degree Trade Schools in the Southeast Region list.

-Wake Technical Community College did quite well in this year’s ranking of the best places for construction trades students to get a associate degree.
-It came in at #6 on the list.
-Located in the large suburb of Raleigh, Wake Technical Community College is a public school with a very large student population.
+Wake Technical Community College ranked #6 on this year’s Best Value Construction Trades Associate Degree Schools in the Southeast Region list.
+Located in the large suburb of Raleigh, Wake Technical Community College is a public college with a fairly large student population.

 The average tuition and fees for an out-of-state undergraduate student at Wake Technical Community College are $8,912 a year.

-With a ranking of #7, Hinds Community College did quite well on this year’s best value schools for construction trades students working on their associate degree.
-Located in the town of Raymond, Hinds Community College is a public school with a moderately-sized student population.
+Hinds Community College ranked #7 on this year’s Best Value Construction Trades Associate Degree Schools in the Southeast Region list.
+Located in the town of Raymond, Hinds Community College is a public college with a moderately-sized student population.

 Jones County Junior College ranked #8 on this year’s Best Value Construction Trades Associate Degree Schools in the Southeast Region list.
 Jones County Junior College is a small public school located in the distant town of Ellisville.